Toggle button group

 When to use

-Use toggle buttons to highlight a selectable option with clear visual feedback.
-They work best when options stand on their own, helping create a strong visual hierarchy that guides users.
+Toggle buttons work best when options stand on their own, helping create a strong visual hierarchy that guides users.
 For situations where the selection option is isolated, toggle buttons make the experience clear and focused.
-If your page features multiple selection sections, consider using radio buttons or checkboxes for a more organized and intuitive layout.

 • Use toggle buttons when selection options exist in isolation, meaning they are not part of a multiple selection groups.